ddprrt/ddprrt.github.io/_posts/2019-02-13-typescript-modules-for-webpack.md

 ## Where to put ambient modules

-To make ambient modules available to your app, I recommend creating an `@types` folder somewhere in your project (probably root level), where you can put any amount of `.d.ts` files with your module definitions in.
+To make ambient modules available to your app, I recommend creating an `@types` folder somewhere in your project (probably root level).
+There you can put any amount of `.d.ts` files with your module definitions in.
 Add a referal to your `tsconfig.json` and TypeScript knows what to do 👍

 ```javascript
 {